nirnoy112/scraping-task/README.md

 -   Accessing more ads from this link than the limit allows (max 50 pages)?

-    The initial url shows only 10 pages of ads, it's within the limit and all pages can be accessed normally so I'm not sure what was meant by this question.
+    The initial URL shows only 10 pages of ads, it's within the limit and all pages can be accessed normally so I'm not sure what was meant by this question.

 -   What would be essential differences between puppeteer and playwright and which is better?